atbcb/usab-uswds/news/_posts/2021-09-28-u-s-access-board-mourns-passing-of-former-board-member-marilyn-golden.md

 image: /images/uploads/marilyn-golden.jpg
 featured: true
 ---
 With deep sorrow, the U.S. Access Board announces the passing of former Board Member Marilyn Golden.
 Appointed to the Board in 1996 by President Bill Clinton, she was a member until 2005.
-Golden’s advocacy work on disability rights spanned four decades, and she had been serving as senior policy analyst for the Disability Rights Education & Defense Fund (DREDF) before her passing when she was surrounded by her family at her home on September 21, 2021.
+Golden's advocacy work on disability rights spanned four decades, and she had been serving as senior policy analyst for the Disability Rights Education & Defense Fund (DREDF) before her passing when she was surrounded by her family at her home on September 21, 2021.

 “Marilyn was a true pillar of the Disability Rights Movement,” stated Access Board Executive Director Sachin Pavithran.
 “Through her dynamic leadership and skilled advocacy, she played a major role in making our world a more inclusive place by shaping legislation and policy, crafting regulations and codes, and educating and mentoring countless others.”